-Diver was an extremely long-lived bear and was estimated to be over 30 years old when he was last seen around the year 2000.
-He was nicknamed for his habit of diving, a technique he used much more than any other bear.
-Even as early as the 1970s, he was noted for his diving skills.
-He would fish the jacuzzi at Brooks Falls in July, but diving allowed him to feed on salmon that are generally inaccessible to most other bears.
+#1 was an extremely long-lived bear and estimated to be over 30 years old when he was last seen in 1999.
+He was nicknamed for his habit of diving-a fishing technique he skillfully used more often than any other bear.

+In the 1970s, Diver would fish the jacuzzi at Brooks Falls in July and in the fall dive for fish in the Brooks River.
+Diving allowed him to feed on salmon that generally was inaccessible to most other bears.
 In the fall, he was often very fat-evidence that diving can be a lucrative fishing style.